eformsignen/eformsignen.github.io/help/chapter5.rst

       :alt: Manage Templates > Uploading a File (2)
       :width: 500px

-2. Add participants and set the role for each participant.
+2. Add signers and set the role for each signer.

    .. figure:: resources/en-template-settings-wfdesign0.png
       :alt: Dragging a field
-      :width: 500px
+      :width: 300px

 3. Select a field that you want to add and drag it onto the uploaded file.